Go to the Students section

 Go to the Alumni section

 Go to the Student life section

 Go to the International section

 With around 350 staff and 4500 students, the Faculty of Health and Life Sciences is the largest faculty at Brookes.

-Disciplines within the faculty include Biological & Medical Sciences, Psychology, Public Health, Social Work, Sport & Health Sciences, Nursing, Midwifery, and Allied Health Professions ( Occupational Therapy, Physiotherapy, Paramedic Science and Operating Department Practice).
+Disciplines within the faculty include Biological & Medical Sciences, Psychology, Public Health, Social Work, Sport & Health Sciences, Nursing, Midwifery, and Allied Health Professions (Occupational Therapy, Physiotherapy and Paramedic Science).

 We deliver a range of excellent undergraduate, postgraduate and Continuing Professional Development (CPD) courses and we have a strong research degree portfolio, delivered through a faculty-wide doctoral training programme.
 We are also proud to deliver a range of foundation degrees through partner colleges.

 The faculty enjoyed a strong return to [REF 2014] with key research strengths and impact in biosciences, psychology and rehabilitation/movement science .

 We have an outstanding record for innovation and knowledge exchange.
 Oxford Brookes is in the top 10 universities for income generated from IP, from patents almost exclusively filed by biosciences, which has also generated three spin out companies and established a Bio Innovation Hub on campus.